-This course is divided into two distinct sections: a five-week classroom-based course (135 hours); and a two-week language study observation practicum which is ideally scheduled after completion of ECE1180 – Language and Literature.
-During the classroom portion, a key area of coverage is ‘Observing and Recording: Theory and Practice’ to prepare students for observation and practice education components.
+The course includes a two-day observation for the assignment ‘Guidance Observation’.
 Students are eligible to apply for an Early Childhood Educator Assistant (ECEA) certificate after successful completion of this course; this will enable a student to elect to work in the field while completing their ECE education.

 This module will address proactive measures for reactive methods of addressing illness prevention, disease transmission, abuse, and childhood behaviours such as bullying.
 Assignments may include practical application such as menu evaluations, shopping assignments, and Occupational Health & Safety Regulation applications, as well as topics related to nutrition, healthy eating programs, and the Canada Food Guide.
 Students will also take a one-day Emergency Child Care First Aid and CPR program through external certification.
 Students also will be trained in FoodSafe™ - Level I certification (8 hours).
 Students should note that some of the training covered in this course will require more than five hours of class time on specific days in the schedule.